 The Community Agreements should include oversight of the IETF Trust – when acting in its capacity as owner and steward of the IANA IPR – by the Operational Communities, so the IETF Trust is accountable to the Operational Communities.

-Should language be inserted into the License Agreement under which the IETF Trust voluntarily submits to a dispute resolution process, and agrees to abide by the outcomes of that process, even if that outcome is to compel the IETF Trust to transfer ownership of the IANA IPR to a third party?
+Language should be inserted into the License Agreement under which the IETF Trust voluntarily submits to a binding dispute resolution process, and agrees to abide by the outcomes of that process, even if that outcome is to compel the IETF Trust to transfer ownership of the IANA IPR to a third party.

-[What should the dispute resolution and escalation process be?
-Is there any reason it should not be binding?
-What should the potential outcomes be?
-How should an orderly process for termination and transfer of the IANA IPR away from the IETF Trust be ensured, if necessary?

-[Language should be inserted into the License Agreement under which the IETF Trust voluntarily submits to the a dispute resolution process, and agrees to abide by the outcomes of that process, including compelling the IETF Trust to transfer ownership of the IANA IPR to a third party.]

-What should happen to the IPR in the event the Trust is dissolved?
+What should happen to the IPR in the event the IETF Trust is dissolved?